 The Backward Compatible Crew

-The site’s core group are a trio of game designers from the Dallas area, and, incidentally, each of them has at least one graduate degree.
-They contribute to Backward Compatible as a way to dialogue about gaming and new media, and it’s a chance to exercise their creative muscles as a change of pace from their normal routines.
+The core group initially consisted of a trio of game designers from the Dallas area, and, incidentally, each of them has at least one graduate degree.
+Over time, the group has expanded to five members, one with a focus on music composition and production, and the other indie game production and social media management.
+Each contribute to Backward Compatible as a way to dialogue about gaming and new media, and it’s a chance to exercise their creative muscles as a change of pace from their normal routines.

 Adam “Doc” Brackin